Cosine Of What Is 1/2

 The Role of Radians and Degrees

 It's crucial to understand that the solutions we've discussed can be expressed in both degrees and radians.
 Radians are a more natural unit for many mathematical contexts because they are directly related to the circle's circumference.
-However, degrees are often used in practical applications where angles are more intuitively grasped.
-It's essential to be comfortable converting between radians and degrees using the conversion factor:
+That said, degrees are often used in practical applications where angles are more intuitively grasped.

 180 degrees = π radians